Zimbabwe blast rocks stadium in apparent assassination attempt on President

 "Political violence in any form is unacceptable & contrary (to the) positive progress required (to) move Zim forward as it seeks (to) take its place on the global stage," the embassy said on Twitter.
 "Our thoughts & prayers go out (to the) victims & their families."

+Nelson Chamisa, an opposition leader in Zimbabwe, denounced the stadium explosion.
+Chamisa heads the Movement for Democratic Change and is a contender for president in elections next month.

+"Our prayers go out to the injured and we hope no lives have be lost," Chamisa said.
+"Violence must have no place in our politics.
+May God bless and protect the country we all love."

-Next month's presidential elections will be the first since the country's military forced Robert Mugabe out of office in an apparent coup in November.
+The presidential elections will be the first since the country's military forced Robert Mugabe out of office in an apparent coup in November.